September 13, 2024

 5. There's no single defined path - diverse experiences can lead to the CFO role.

-Characteristics of First-Time Tech CFOs
+Characteristics of First-Time CFOs in the Tech Industry

 60% of the CFOs in our study find themselves for the first time in the role.
 Meaning that most tech companies are willing to take a chance on first-time finance leaders who have demonstrated the necessary skills to do the job and have excelled in their performance metrics.